Lawalong Wildlife Sanctuary: Location

 Lawalong Wildlife Sanctuary is located around 24.160652°N 84.657478°E. It is spread over an area of 207 km2.
 The sanctuary is surrounded by the Amanat River in the south, the Chako River in the west and the Lilajan River in the north-east.

 Lawalong Wildlife Sanctuary is about 35 km from Chatra.
 The Gaya-Ranchi state highway passes near the Lawalong sanctuary on its eastern side.
 There is a road connecting the Gaya-Ranchi state highway and leads to Lawalong village and passes through the sanctuary area.
 The Hazaribagh-Simaria-Bagra Mor P.W.D.
 Road leads to Lawalong, where the Beat office of Lawalong Beat of Wild Life Sanctuary is situated.
 The buses for Lawalong and Kunda ply on these roads and halts at important places like Lutidih, Bagra Mor etc. The nearest large railway station is at Daltonganj, 50 km away.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

 Forests

 The forests in the sanctuary are classified as Northern Tropical Dry Deciduous Forests.
 The forests are miscellaneous in nature and the canopy is moderately close with trees attaining good height and diameter growth.
 The ‘sal’ tree is found all over the sanctuary.

 Wildlife

-The main mammalian species in the sanctuary are: Rhesus macaque (Hindi: bandar), common langur, Indian elephant, sambhar, leopard, spotted deer (Hindi: cheetal), barking deer (Hindi: kotra), sloth bear (Hindi: bhalu), jungle cat, common mongoose (Hindi:newla), and the dhole (Hindi: kola).

-Birds: common pea fowl, patridges, quails, hornbills and vultures.
+The main mammalian species in the sanctuary are: Rhesus macaque, langur, Indian elephant, sambar, leopard, spotted deer, barking deer, sloth bear, jungle cat, mongoose and dhole.
+Birds includes peafowl, patridges, quails, hornbills and vultures.

 Stay and visits

 There is a forest rest house at Lawalong, used by both the forest executives/ staff and tourists.
-As of 2020, the area has problems with Maoist activists.
+As of 2020, the area has problems due to Maoist activists.